 |14.||Leica S Typ 006||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the S3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 40D Manual (free pdf) or the online Leica S3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Leica S3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 40D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.